vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **API** :
 [`Ui.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/ui/Ui.java)

-Role of the `UI` component:
+Role of the `Ui` component:
-- Takes in user input from the UI.
+- Receives the user input.
 - Executes user commands using the `Logic` component.
-- Listens for changes to `Model` data so that the UI can be updated with the modified data.
+- Listens for changes to `Model` data so that the `Ui` can be updated with the modified data.

-The `UI` component uses JavaFx UI framework.
+The `Ui` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 `MainWindow.fxml` - Houses the rest of the fxml (commandBox,HelpWindow, etc) in the VBox.
 Contains the code for the actual menu bar